Pixel aspect ratio

 Pixels are generally compared to a set of colored squares arranged next to each other on several lines; however, a pixel is not necessarily square in shape.
 Not too long ago, it was quite different for anyone with a television.

-In order to reproduce a color on a screen, these devices use a set of three primary colors composed of red, green, and blue.
-These three sub-components are gathered together in the space of a pixel.
+In order to reproduce a color on a screen, these devices used a set of three primary colors composed of red, green, and blue.
+These three sub-components were gathered together in the space of a pixel.
 If you got close to a TV with a magnifying glass in the early 80s, this is what you would’ve seen.

 Since the arrival of HD Ready (1280×720) and Full HD (1920×1080) formats, recent screens really do have square pixels; but, old formats, known as SD for Standard Definition, used rectangular pixels, which needed to be taken into account when producing images for television.

 To fully understand the implication these rectangular pixels can have, we can use the example of toy building blocks with interlocking circular tubes on top.
 Let's start by lining up ten 2×2 blocks:

 Let’s do the same with ten 3×2 blocks.

 In both cases, we have the same number of blocks; but, the length of the line using the 3×2 blocks is longer than that of the one using the 2×2 blocks.
 The height remains the same; however, if we replace the blocks with pixels, we get a larger image for the same number of pixels that undergoes a horizontal distortion known as anamorphosis.
 Before, this had to be taken into account by graphic designers who produced elements intended to be displayed on SD television screens.

 Here is the difference with and without anamorphic compensation:

 So, we need to define the width of this rectangular pixel relative to its height, which doesn’t change.
 This relation is called a ratio.